KPZ-type equation from growth driven by a non-Markovian diffusion

 Intuitively, the boundary trace particle is ``inflating" the set $\mathds{M}$ outwards while its boundary smooths out.
-A discrete-time, discrete-step version of the above model, phrased in terms of a growing set $\mathds{M}(\t)\subseteq\R^{\d+1}$ beginning at $\mathds{M}$, could be given as follows.
-Run a reflecting Brownian motion inside $\mathds{M}(\t)$ until its boundary local time is equal to $\e^{-4/3}$.
-At the stopping location of this Brownian motion, augment $\mathds{M}(\t)$ by adding a smooth, localized bump.
-Then, smooth the interface $\partial\mathds{M}(\t)$ via heat flow.
-Finally, we iterate, but with the new starting location of the Brownian particle and the updated, augmented set.
-The above continuum construction (with inflation) is just more convenient to analyze; we expect the two to have the same large-scale behavior (for very similar reasons).
+A discrete-time and discrete-step version of the above model, phrased in terms of a growing set $\mathds{M}(\t)\subseteq\R^{\d+1}$ beginning at $\mathds{M}$, could be given as follows.
+Run a reflecting Brownian motion inside $\mathds{M}(\t)$ until its boundary local time is equal to {{}$\e^{-1}$}.
+At the point where the Brownian motion is stopped, inflate $\mathds{M}(\t)$ outwards.
+Then, we smooth $\partial\mathds{M}(\t)$.
+We now iterate, but with the new starting location of the particle and the updated set.
 See Figure \ref{figure:1} for a depiction of this discrete version.
 However, instead of the $\mathbb{M}(\t)$ process in this paragraph, we study the graph of an evolving height function as our growth model since it is more amenable to analysis.